liu-cn/json-filter/README.md

 }

-//In this way, no matter any case SelectMarshal("Whatever case you choose here", user)//No matter what kind of case, the field of uid will be output.
+//In this way, no matter any case
+Select("Whatever case you choose here", user)//No matter what kind of case, the field of uid will be output.

-OmitMarshal("Whatever case you choose here",user)//The password field is excluded in any scenario.
+Omit("Whatever case you choose here",user)//The password field is excluded in any scenario.

 ```